mretegan/pymca/CONTRIBUTING.rst

 Few tests will be skipped, and none should fail.

-Please notice that tests `should` be performed on Windows, MacOS-arm64 and MacOS-x86.
+Please note that tests should be performed on Windows, macOS-arm64 and macOS-x86.

 Changelog
 #########